OUR PLAYFUL BIRDS!!

 bit hormonal and they call be Princess because at times I am a sweet bird and love to snuggle and give kisses.

-Now I play with my toys on a blanket either on the floor or on the kitchen counter
+Hobbies: I play with my toys on a blanket either on the floor or on the kitchen counter

 Chasing Daddy's toes as he crosses my blanket.
-Picking fights with both of my brothers.

 Looking at myself in the mirror and talking to myself.